 Step 3: Redeem your miles to cover a chosen travel purchase.
 Click on the travel purchase you want to cover, then make sure you are willing to part with the number of miles required.

 Step 4: Wait for the credit to show up on your account.
 Once you’ve successfully redeemed miles for a travel purchase, all you have to do is wait for the purchase to be “erased” from your account.

 What are the different types of purchases that qualify for the Capital One Purchase Eraser?

-To redeem miles using this promotion, Capital One notes you should use the “Cover Your Purchases” redemption option.
+To redeem miles for travel purchases charged to your card, Capital One notes you should use the “Cover Your Purchases” redemption option.

 Since cards that offer this feature are geared toward people who travel, most consumers focus on using Capital One miles for travel purchases that are traditionally difficult to cover with airline miles and hotel points.
 For example:

-- Condo rentals: Rentals from Airbnb or VRBO.com are another category where it’s common to use miles from a Capital One travel credit card.
+- Condo rentals.
+Rentals from Airbnb or VRBO are another category where it’s common to use miles from a Capital One travel credit card.
 You can cover your condo rental with miles, whereas other travel credit cards don’t offer this option.

 What are points worth when redeemed through the Purchase Eraser?

-Miles are worth one cent each when you redeem them through the Capital One Purchase Eraser, making a signup bonus of 50,000 miles (after spending $3,000 in the first 3 months) worth $500 right off the bat.
+Miles are worth one cent each when you redeem them through the Capital One Purchase Eraser, making a sign-up bonus of 75,000 miles (after spending $4,000 in the first three months) worth $750 right off the bat.
 Achieving one cent per mile in value is pretty typical among travel credit cards, although you might struggle to earn enough miles to pay for premium airfare or luxury travel at this rate.